Financing ocean energy farms

 Innovative technologies always bear a higher risk than established ones – but the reward is also much higher.
 The Ocean Energy Strategic Roadmap identified a system to help project developers and device manufacturers bridge the gap on uncovered risk: an insurance and guarantee fund.
 This fund could cover a range of ocean energy projects, thus spreading risk.

 OEE has been pushing this idea which is now considered as a potential part of the future Innovation Fund.
-The Renewable Energy Directive also provides the potential to develop such an instrument: it calls for innovative ideas that could help reach the target of 27% renewable energy by 2030.

 Under the Europe Fund for Strategic Investments (EFSI), stakeholders and institutions have the possibility to setup “investment platforms”.
 These are vessels – such as a Special Purpose Vehicle – gathering a portfolio of projects into one investable fund, thus spreading risks.
 Part of the financing can then be provided by the European Investment Bank (EIB) and guaranteed by the EU budget, thus removing some of the risk.
 This would enable the EIB to invest in more innovative technologies that it has been able to so far.